ichlubna/Non-Realistic-Visualization-on-Autostereoscopic-Displays/README.md

 ## How to set up the project

-- Download the project and open in Unity editor version 6.
+- Download the project and open in Unity editor version 6, open scene "EffectsScene" from *Scenes* folder.
 Select preferred desktop build option (macOS, Linux, or Windows) and build the app.

 - Or download one of the available releases (macOS, Windows).